"Star Wars: The Rise of Skywalker" - The Media Times

 This does not apply to the “Black Fleet Crisis Trilogy” as a whole, since two of the three main narrative sheets in these books have nothing to do with the event in “Star Wars” known as “Black Fleet Crisis”.

 The Crisis is great because it’s a cool scifi story that checks lots of boxes at the same time.
-In particular: unrecognizable alien power that you have never heard of, strange galactic political intrigues with many setbacks by alien power and a great mystery of how these aliens came to power in the first place.
+In particular: unrecognizable alien power that you have never heard of, strange galactic political intrigues with many residues of the alien power and a great mystery how these aliens came to power at all.
 It’s a really interesting scenario.

 -